open-5g/openrangym/_posts/tutorials/2022-04-11-scope-coloran-o-ran.md

 ### Starting the SCOPE Base Station
 As a first step, we start the SCOPE base station (the base station application will only start if this is the first node in the reservation, otherwise a UE application will start) and pass the configuration of the base station through the `radio_interactive.conf` file.
 In the SCOPE node, type the following commands.
-These commands take care of starting the base station and core network applications.
+These commands take care of starting the base station and core network applications in a new `tmux` session.
 They can also be used on other nodes to start the UEs applications (see below).

 {% highlight bash %}
 cd radio_api/
 python3 scope_start.py --config-file radio_interactive.conf
 {% endhighlight %}

+After the command above completes, you can attach to the created `tmux` session by typing `tmux a` to visualize the base station and core network logs.

 ### Starting the SCOPE UEs

-You can use the same steps as before to start the SCOPE UEs.
+You can use the same steps as before to start the SCOPE UEs in a new `tmux` session.
 Run the following commands on all the terminals of the SRNs that you want to use as UEs.

 {% highlight bash %}
 cd radio_api/
 python3 scope_start.py --config-file radio_interactive.conf
 {% endhighlight %}

+After the command above completes, you can attach to the created `tmux` session by typing `tmux a` to visualize the UE logs.

 ### Starting the ColO-RAN Near-RT RIC